mariten/kanatools-java/README.md

 0. If you are considering major changes, please consult me before starting (even just briefly)
 1. Fork this repository
 2. Make your changes in a new branch.
 Please add or update unit tests accordingly.
-3. Ensure that `ant test` completes successfully.
+3. Ensure that `ant test` and `./gradlew check` complete successfully.
 Pull requests with failing or buggy unit tests will be rejected.
 4. Send the pull request to the **staging** branch and include an explanation of what your change accomplishes.
 Please do not commit the JAR file in your pull request, that will only be done at release time.
 5. After a code review, your change will be merged and subsequently released into the **master** branch, at which time the changes will be reflected in an updated JAR file.
 6. Depending on your change, I would appreicate it if you updated the documentation on the `gh-pages` branch as well.